The Confederate battle flag in South Carolina: From the battlefield to the Capitol to a museum

 For 54 years the Confederate battle flag fluttered in the breeze on South Carolina’s Capitol grounds — proudly, defiantly.
 Through passionate pleadings and stormy condemnations to lower it, to hide it from plain sight.

-It will be lowered for the last time, furled and sent to the South Carolina Confederate Relic Room & Military Museum, where it will be housed.
+It was lowered for the last time, furled and sent to the South Carolina Confederate Relic Room & Military Museum, where it will be housed.

 The political winds changed quickly for the flag after a racist massacre at the Emanuel African Methodist Episcopal Church in Charleston in June.